Are Mesothelioma Settlements Taxable?

 Medical treatment for mesothelioma can quickly add up to over $400,000 a year, and insurance may not cover all related expenses.

-Settling a mesothelioma claim can help you get compensation for medical bills like:
+Settling a mesothelioma claim can help you get money for:

-• Palliative care to ease symptoms and keep patients comfortable
+• Palliative care to ease symptoms and keep you comfortable

 You don’t have to pay taxes on any portion of a settlement awarded for your past, current, or future medical costs.

-Our asbestos attorneys can estimate the total cost of all current and future medical expenses linked to mesothelioma, so you can get the compensation you need to fight this disease.
+Our asbestos attorneys can estimate the total cost of all current and future medical expenses linked to mesothelioma, so you can get the compensation you need to battle this disease.

 Lost Wages